bdashore3/Tsuchi/setup-wizard/README.md

 Looking to be added on the official server?
 You have to be in the [discord](https://discord.gg/pswt7by) and ping kingbri or nmn to be added.

 The official server is invite only to minimize server costs.
-If you want to host your own instance of MangaUpdates, please take a look at the [server README](https://github.com/bdashore3/MangaUpdates/tree/default/server/README.md).
+If you want to host your own instance of Tsūchi, please take a look at the [server README](https://github.com/bdashore3/Tsuchi/tree/default/server/README.md).

 ## Setup